Anthonyma0706/cell_image_denovo_molecule_generation/README.md

 * image_channels = 5 (channels to use 5 or 3 or 1)
 * channel = '' (used fo 1 channel 'Hoechst' , 'ERSyto', 'ERSytoBleed')

+### Usage Pipeline:
+1. Data processing:
+* Split the training & test set using fingerprint clusters: /home/mingyang/mma/transformer_code/split_data_generate_input.ipynb

-1. Training:
+2. Training:
+* Note: get the pretrained weights:
+   - Way 1: use my weight at /home/mingyang/.cache/torch/hub/checkpoints and copy to your path ~/.cache/torch/hub/checkpoints
-* download then save the pretrained weights to ~/.cache/torch/hub/checkpoints (Please be careful that ~/ should be updated to the directory where your anaconda is installed) Also please download the weight on the github link (will be output on the screen the first time you run train_transformer.py)
+   - Way 2: download the pretrained weights from github: (The link will be output on the screen the first time you run train_transformer.py) then save the pretrained weights to ~/.cache/torch/hub/checkpoints (Please be careful that ~/ should be updated to the directory where your anaconda is installed)
 * run train_transformer.py (adjust CFG.py beforehand)

-2. Prediction:
+3. Prediction:
 * run image_to_smiles.py (adjust CFG.py beforehand)

-3. Evaluation (Metrics):
+4. Evaluation (Metrics):
 View the jupyter notebook .ipynb files such as:
 - testset_eval_new.ipynb
 - eval_cDNA_MS_predictions.ipynb